Bevill State Community College: History

 Bevill State was formed in 1992 as a result of the merger of Walker State Technical College and Brewer State Junior College.
 The two institutions were created as a result of a 1963 enabling act of the Alabama legislature forming a statewide system of junior and technical colleges.
 The former opened in Sumiton in 1966, and the latter (named after former governor Albert P. Brewer) opened in Fayette in 1969.

 The Hamilton campus of Northwest Alabama Community College, which had opened in 1966, was merged into Bevill State in 1993.

 Walker College was founded in 1938 by Dr. Carl Jesse as a private junior college.
 In 1993, the financially struggling college was acquired by the University of Alabama System and merged into the University of Alabama at Birmingham as UAB Walker College.
-After a five-year affiliation did not pan out financially, the campus acquired by Bevill State to become the Jasper campus.
+After a five-year affiliation did not pan out financially, the campus was acquired by Bevill State to become the Jasper campus.

 In 2007, the Pickens County Education Center was opened in Carrollton.
 It is overseen by the Fayette campus.